 In order to obtain your offer in principle we need to see background details to support your mortgage application.
 These will typically include:

 We run a secure online upload system that enables you to scan your documentation and upload it safely and securely to our team.

 Once we have confirmed your mortgage offer in principle for you, we are ready to move to full application.

-We the handle whole of the mortgage application process on your behalf, checking the documentation provided and certifying it before providing it to the mortgage lender.
+We handle the whole of the mortgage application process on your behalf, checking the documentation provided and certifying it before providing it to the mortgage lender.

 Common issues with mortgage applications